 Category Brief Benefit to Indigenous Industry Strategic Partnership Model Acquisitions under the Strategic Partnership model refer to participation of private Indian firms and foreign OEM in Make in India in defence and play the role of a System Integrator by building an extensive eco-system comprising development partners, specialised vendors and suppliers, in particular, those from the MSME sector.
 Strategic Partnerships will seek to enhance indigenous defence manufacturing capabilities through the private sector over and above the existing production base.
 Development of Indian defence manufacturing eco-system.
-Make and Innovation This category consists of three Make sub segments - Make 1 (Government Funded) - the government will provide funding to the tune of 70% of the cost for prototype development, capped at ₹ 2,500 million to the developing agency Make 2 (Industry funded) - In this category, any funding for design, development and innovation has to be borne by the Indian vendor.
-Make 3 - Equipment under this category do not have to be designed and developed in India but can be manufactured in India - this category is useful for replenishing inventory or for product support.
+Make and Innovation This category consists of three Make sub segments - 1.
+Make 1 (Government Funded) - the government will provide funding to the tune of 70% of the cost for prototype development, capped at ₹ 2,500 million to the developing agency 2.
+Make 2 (Industry funded) - In this category, any funding for design, development and innovation has to be borne by the Indian vendor.
+3. Make 3 - Equipment under this category do not have to be designed and developed in India but can be manufactured in India - this category is useful for replenishing inventory or for product support.
 Under the Innovation category, there are three programmes for the procurement of innovative indigenous solutions - Innovations for Defence Excellence ("iDEX") - Projects of low capital investment but high innovation will be pursued from start-ups and MSME under this category.
-The final product will be procured through DRDO.
+The final product will be procured through the Buy IDDM mechanism.
+Technology Development Fund Scheme ("TDF") - Projects will be similar to iDEX, but funding will be routed through DRDO.
 The scheme is envisaged for improving private-public partnership.
-Indigenous Development by Services through Internal Organisations - Prototype development will be done by internal R&amp;D model pursued by the US which has several capable high technology R&amp;D institutions, such as the Army Research Lab ("ARL"), working on bespoke requirements of the US Army.
+Indigenous Development by Services through Internal Organisations - Prototype development will be done by internal R&D agencies of various services.
+This emulates the internal R&D model pursued by the US which has several capable high technology R&D institutions, such as the Army Research Lab ("ARL"), working on bespoke requirements of the US Army.
 Funding can be secured for prototyping in case of Make 1, entailing less development risk for the Indian industry stakeholder.
-Innovation schemes will channel funding to innovative defence and security- oriented start-ups and MSME.
+Innovation schemes will channel funding to innovative defence and security-oriented start-ups and MSME.